-Based on previous interpretations by the Staff of the SEC set forth in no-action letters issued to third parties, including Exxon Capital Holdings Corporation (available May 13, 1988), Morgan Stanley & Co.
-Incorporated (available June 5, 1991) and Shearman & Sterling (available July 2, 1993), we believe that the exchange notes issued in the exchange offer may be offered for resale, resold and otherwise transferred by you, except if you are an affiliate of us, without compliance with the registration and prospectus delivery provisions of the Securities Act, provided that the representations set forth in "- Purpose and Effect of the Exchange Offer" apply to you.
+Based on a previous interpretation by the Staff of the SEC set forth in no-action letters issued to third parties, including Exxon Capital Holdings Corporation (available May 13, 1988) and Morgan Stanley & Co.
+Incorporated (available June 5, 1991), we believe that the exchange notes issued in the exchange offer may be offered for resale, resold and otherwise transferred by you, except if you are an affiliate of us, without compliance with the registration and prospectus delivery provisions of the Securities Act, provided that the representations set forth in "- Purpose and Effect of the Exchange Offer" apply to you.

-If you tender in the exchange offer with the intention of participating in a distribution of the exchange notes, you cannot rely on the interpretations by the Staff of the SEC as set forth in the Exxon Capital Holdings Corporation no-action letter and interpretive letters of similar effect, and you must comply with the registration and prospectus delivery requirements of the Securities Act in connection with a secondary resale transaction.
+If you tender in the exchange offer with the intention of participating in a distribution of the exchange notes, you cannot rely on the interpretation by the Staff of the SEC as set forth in the Morgan Stanley & Co.
+Incorporated no-action letter and other similar letters, and you must comply with the registration and prospectus delivery requirements of the Securities Act in connection with a secondary resale transaction.
 If our belief regarding resale is inaccurate, those who transfer exchange notes in violation of the prospectus delivery provisions of the Securities Act and without an exemption from registration under the federal securities laws may incur liability under these laws.
 We do not assume or indemnify you against this liability.